 With those coins, play a slot machine where you either unlock a new mini-game or an extra heart.

 It’s a bit tricky to explain on paper, but it explains itself when you are playing the game.
 The game is really addictive.
 There aren’t a lot of mini-games I truly dislike.
-They are all fast and simple tasks that don’t require a lot of thinking but more fast relaxes and sharp thinking.
+They are all fast and simple tasks that don’t require a lot of thinking but faster relaxes and sharp thinking.

 Together with amazing visuals, animations and music; this game is a joy to play.
 I’m so glad that this game isn’t overloaded with ads.
 This adds to the enjoyment of the game quite a lot.

-You can earn coins easily, but not too easily that you unlock a heart or a mini-game without any challenge.
+You can earn coins easily, but not too easy that you unlock a heart or a mini-game without any challenge.
 The longer you keep your winning streak up, the faster the mini-games become and the less time you have to beat them.

 The game uses this meme quite well.
 It doesn’t shove it in your throat but uses it to make an interesting game compilation in the theme of the meme.
 You can use macro images to share your score around.